Lokesh777777/Farmer/README.md

-Crop Connect: A DBMS Solution for Farmers
+This project is created by me and my team for selection of prelims round in hackintym [hackathon] Crop Connect: A DBMS Solution for Farmers

 Welcome to Crop Connect, a robust and efficient Database Management System (DBMS) built using Flask and MySQL.
 This project bridges the gap between crop sellers and buyers, providing a seamless platform for transactions.
 With a focus on user-friendly interfaces and reliable data management, Crop Connect empowers farmers to reach a wider market and buyers to find the best produce.